decert-me/rareskills-solana-course/src/en/chapter_5.md

 In this tutorial we will peek behind the scenes of anchor to see how a Solana program gets deployed.

-Let’s look at the test file anchor creates for us when we run anchor init deploy_tutorial:
+Let’s look at the test file anchor creates for us when we run `anchor init` `deploy_tutorial`:

 ```
 describe("deploy_tutorial", () => {